JonGerhardson/name-of-the/README.md

       name-of-the-app
     ```
     *(Using a container name like `name-of-the-instance`)*
     * The `entrypoint.sh` script (assumed) starts Redis (if included in image), the Celery worker, and the Gunicorn/Flask web server.
+The application will look for the token at `/app/hf-token.txt`.

 ### Manual Installation (Requires Python 3.x)